Scope and Rates

 In case of monthly submissions for goods and services, the ESL must be submitted electronically.
 For quarterly submissions, the ESL can be submitted either on paper format or electronically.
 The deadline for filing the listings is the 15th day of the month following the reporting period if the listing is submitted in paper format and the 25th day of the month following the reporting period if filed electronically.

-VAT registered businesses with a value of dispatches or arrivals to or from other EU Member States, which exceed a certain threshold (EUR 150,000 per calendar year for the dispatches, EUR 200,000 per calendar year for the acquisitions) must complete Intrastat declarations each month.
+VAT registered businesses with a value of dispatches or arrivals to or from other EU Member States, which exceed a threshold (EUR 150'000 per calendar year for the dispatches, EUR 200'000 per calendar year for the acquisitions) must complete Intrastat declarations each month.

-The late submission of Intrastat returns may result in a penalty of between EUR 251 to EUR 2,500.
+The late submission of Intrastat returns may result in a penalty ranging between EUR 251 and EUR 2'500.

 Access Intrastat returns on the Department of Statistics web site: http://www.statec.public.lu/fr/index.html.